Sembly AI

 1. Sembly AI for Meeting Intelligence and Documentation

-Sembly is an advanced AI meeting note-taker that helps HR professionals capture and act on meeting content.
+Sembly is an advanced AI meeting assistant that helps HR professionals capture and act on meeting content.
 It records meetings, extracts action items, generates searchable transcripts with speaker identification in 45+ languages, and automatically drafts structured documents, such as interview feedback, performance review notes, and project plans.
 The tool provides enterprise-grade security and complies with standard regulations to ensure candidate data is safe.

 An Image Showing Sembly as a Top Agentic AI for HR